minibolt-guide/minibolt/guide/lightning/web-app.md

 ### Configuration

 * Still with user "thunderhub", create a symbolic link pointing to your lnd data directory.
-  Check if the link is working.
-If nothing is displayed in red you are good to go.

   ```sh
   $ ln -s /data/lnd /home/thunderhub/.lnd